nyunesu/nyunesu.github.io/_pages/self-advice.md

 - **Optional challenges**

-  *Players enjoy challenging themselves, try to throw some optional challenges/shortcuts alongside the game, and let themselves impose the difficult they want to play.
+  *Players enjoy challenging themselves, try to throw some optional challenges/shortcuts alongside the game, and let them impose the difficulty they want to play.
 Have multiple ways to overcome a challenge while keeping in mind the minimum and maximum difficulty for each one.*